jefferyfry/spring-petclinic-docker-build/readme.md

 # Spring PetClinic Docker Build Example

-This is an example of running Docker builds on CloudBees Core on Kubernetes (GKE).
+This is an example of running Docker builds on CloudBees Core on Kubernetes using agent pod configuration through the Jenkins configuration UI.
 This example runs a maven build, docker build and pushes the image to docker hub.
+For an example of how to use agent pod templates see this [repo](https://github.com/jefferyfry/spring-petclinic-docker-build-podTemplate).

 ## Requirements
 - CloudBees Core 1.212.2.1 with Kubernetes Plugin 1.7.1